beandeau>

 14:00 - 16:00 SESSION 3: Dust in galaxies beyond the Local Group (Grand ballroom) - Chair: Karl MISSELT (+)

-14:00 - 14:30 › Grain Models - Ilse De Looze, Ghent University
+14:00 - 14:30 › The zoo of dust grain models - Ilse De Looze, Department of physics and astronomy, Ghent University

-14:30 - 15:00 › Galaxy RT Models - Maarten Baes, Ghent University
+14:30 - 15:00 › Dust radiative transfer in galaxies - Maarten Baes, Universiteit Gent

 15:00 - 15:15 › An Investigation of the Variations of Silicate Dust Grain and Ice Properties Between the Dense and Diffuse Interstellar Medium at z~1 - Monique Aller, Georgia Southern University